-The "Quick Facts" section of each country page is a statistical profile that includes the country's main economic and demographic indicators.
+The "Quick Facts" section of each country page is a statistical profile that includes the country's principal economic and demographic indicators.
 To facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
-Caution should be used in interpreting changes in these figures over time, as PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
+Caution should be used in interpreting changes in these figures over time because PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
 In order to provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.
-Exact definitions and sources for each category of data reported are as follows.
+Exact definitions and sources for each category of data reported are as follows:

-Population: 2019 data from World Bank, World Development Indicators database midyear estimates, which count all residents regardless of legal status or citizenship.
+Population: 2020 data from World Bank, World Development Indicators database midyear estimates, which count all residents regardless of legal status or citizenship.
 For some countries, other sources include the country's statistical agency and/or central bank.

 GDP: Gross domestic product (total production of goods and services) adjusted to reflect purchasing power parity.
-The primary source is International Monetary Fund, World Economic Outlook database, April 2020.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
 The secondary source for GDP data is Economist Intelligence Unit, Data Tool.
 Other sources include a country's statistical agency and/or central bank.

 GDP growth rate: The annual percentage growth rate of real GDP derived from constant currency units.
 Annual percent changes are year-on-year.
-The primary source is International Monetary Fund, World Economic Outlook database, April 2020.
-Secondary sources include Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2020; and a country's statistical agency and/or central bank.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
+Secondary sources include Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.

 GDP five-year average annual growth: The average growth rate measured over a specified period of time.
-The five-year annual growth rate is measured using data from 2015 to 2019, based on real GDP growth rates.
-The primary source is International Monetary Fund, World Economic

-Outlook database, April 2020.
-Secondary sources are Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2020; and a country's statistical agency and/or central bank.
+The five-year annual growth rate is measured using data from 2016 through 2020 based on real GDP growth rates.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
+Secondary sources are Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.

 GDP per capita: Gross domestic product (adjusted for PPP) divided by total population.
-The sources for these data are World Bank, World Development Indicators database; Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2020; and a country's statistical agency and/or central bank.
+The sources for these data are International Monetary Fund, World Economic Outlook database, April 2021; Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.

 Unemployment rate: A measure of the portion of the workforce that is not employed but is actively seeking work.
-Data are from International Labour Organization, World Employment Social Outlook: Trends 2020.
+Data are from International Labour Organization, World Employment and Social Outlook: Trends 2021.

-Inflation: The annual percent change in consumer prices as measured for 2019 (or the most recent available year).
-The primary source for 2019 data is International Monetary Fund, World Economic Outlook database, April 2020.
+Inflation: The annual percent change in consumer prices as measured for 2020 (or the most recent available year).
+The primary source for 2020 data is International Monetary Fund, World Economic Outlook database, April 2021.
 Secondary sources are Economist Intelligence Unit, Data Tool, and a country's statistical agency and/or central bank.

-Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2019 U.S. dollars, reported in millions.
+Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2020 U.S. dollars, reported in millions.
 FDI flows are defined as investments that acquire a lasting management interest (10 percent or more of voting stock) in a local enterprise by an investor operating in another country.
 Such investment is the sum of equity capital, reinvestment of earnings, other long-term capital, and short-term capital as shown in the balance of payments and both short-term and long-term international loans.
-Data are from United Nations Conference on Trade and Development, World Investment Report 2020.
+Data are from United Nations Conference on Trade and Development, World Investment Report 2021: Investing in Sustainable Recovery.